processone/docs.ejabberd.im/content/admin/guide/index.md

 :   This option specifies the maximum number of unacknowledged stanzas
     queued for possible retransmission if `stream_management` is enabled.
-When the limit is reached, the first stanza is dropped from the queue before adding the next one.
+When the limit is exceeded, the client session is terminated.
 This option can be specified for `ejabberd_c2s` listeners.
 The allowed values are positive integers and `infinity`.
     Default value: `500`.

 `max_fsm_queue: Size`